- Excluding Web Pages

-- Will I lose my settings by upgrading from SiteTree 1.5.3?
+- Will I lose my settings by upgrading from SiteTree 6.0 or older?

-If you are upgrading from SiteTree 1.5.3 however, your general settings, your preferences about whether or not to exclude a Post or Page from the sitemaps will be automatically upgraded.
-Instead, the Change Frequency and Priority metadata you might have set for some Posts or Pages will be deleted from the database, because they have been deprecated.
+If you are upgrading from SiteTree 1.5.3 however, your general settings will be lost.
+Your preferences about whether or not to exclude a Post or Page from the sitemaps will be automatically upgraded.
+Instead, the Change Frequency and Priority metadata that you might have set for some Posts or Pages will be deleted from the database, because they have been deprecated.